apache/druid/docs/multi-stage-query/examples.md

 ## INSERT with rollup

 This example inserts data into a table named `kttm_data` and performs data rollup.
-This example implements the recommendations described in [multi-value dimensions](./index.md#multi-value-dimensions).
+This example implements the recommendations described in [Rollup](./concepts.md#rollup).

 <details><summary>Show the query</summary>